shariful10/Sports-Gear/README.md

 * Then Create Popular Classes & Popular Instructor Section On Home Page
 * Then Create Instructor Page
 * Then Create Classes Page
 * Then Implement Dynamic Title Using React Helmet
+* Added Dark Mode On Hole Website

 ### Used Packages:
 * swiper